Read it in 8 Mins

-Lack of standardised practices in the IT sector created a discordant environment for services, as their efficiency was considerably low and error rates were high as compared to current standards.
-These irregularities prompted the UK government to envision a set of guidelines for every IT Service organisation to follow.
-These guidelines, it was hoped, would help not only government organisations but private ones as well.
+Lack of standardized practices in the IT sector created a discordant environment for services, as their efficiency was considerably low and error rates were high as compared to current standards.
+These irregularities prompted the UK government to envision a set of guidelines for every IT Service organization to follow.
+These guidelines, it was hoped, would help not only government organizations but private ones as well.

 Its principal purpose is to enable IT professionals to be business service partners as well.
 It aims to, therefore, combine the business aspect of ITSM - by catering to business and customer requirements - with the professional expertise of the IT industry.

 Brought to the public arena in 2007, ITIL® V3 was upgraded and relaunched in 2011 by AXELOS - in collaboration with Her Majesty’s Cabinet Office and Capita PLC as 2011 ITIL® V3.
 This version included strategic elements which aligned the modern ITSM processes to current business needs.

 There are three major ITIL® V3 Fundamentals which we will discuss now.

 ITIL® V3 contains five sections as part of the IT service lifecycle, and each section includes multiple processes.
 ITIL® offers flexibility to an organization in the form of freedom to adopt any or all of the processes from a particular section.
 ITIL® is a collection of e-books.
 Its examinations were earlier administered by EXIN and ISEB, both of which are independent bodies.
 Both of these bodies gave their certification according to your location.

 The two independent bodies formed an alliance during late 2006 to further ITSM.
 Currently, all exams and certificates are being administered by Accredited Training Organizations (ATOs).
 These accreditations are themselves administered by Strategic Examination Institutes.
 These, in turn, need to be accredited directly by AXELOS which enables them to offer certification to the ATOs.